CREPIC21/businessRegistry/project_step_by_step.md

   - NOW we need to make it nice

 Summarize of what needs to be done:
-- add social icons on the home page or on the individual trade page
+- add social icons on the home page or on the individual trade page - DONE
 - add comments, add proffesions, add trades
 - add more info for individual proffesions(as well start date - dynamically using Date.now(), course duration...)
 - backround image for cart page